 Throughout a successful career in both law and the National Football League, Carmen also served as President and CEO of the Cleveland Browns, was involved with early developments on building a football stadium in Los Angeles and more recently was inducted into the Bay Area Sports Hall of Fame in 2017.

-While Carmen is from Youngstown Ohio, during his time with the San Francisco 49ers, he fell in love with Northern California – and he and Carmen moved to San Francisco full-time in 1991.
+While Carmen is from Youngstown Ohio, during his time with the San Francisco 49ers, he fell in love with Northern California and he and Carmen moved to San Francisco full-time in 1991.
 While living San Francisco Carmen and Gail often felt the call of wine country from the wines they enjoyed drinking to the country lifestyle and the region’s culinary treasures.
-Tuscany is one of their favorite wine country destinations and parts of the Napa Valley are certainly similar in appearance.
+Tuscany is one of their favorite wine country destinations and parts of Napa Valley are certainly similar in appearance.

 Jim Barbour (Vineyard Manager)